hankbao/libreboot/docs/hardware/t60_security.md

 Reason: combined with the microphone issue, this could be used to leak data.\
 If your computer gets[\[1\]](#ref1) compromised, it can be used to transmit data to nearby compromised devices.
-It\'s unknown if it can be turned into a microphone[\[2\]](#ref2).\
+It's unknown if it can be turned into a microphone[\[2\]](#ref2).\
 Replacement: headphones/speakers (line-out) or external DAC (USB).

 Remove the wwan:\
 ![](../images/t60_dev/0045.JPG)\
 **Wwan (3g modem):** They run proprietary software!
-It\'s like AMT but over the GSM network which is probably even worse.\
+It's like AMT but over the GSM network which is probably even worse.\
 Replacement: external USB wifi dongle. (or USB wwan/3g dongle; note, this has all the same privacy issues as mobile phones. wwan not recommended).

 This is where the simcard connector is soldered.
 See notes above about wwan.
-Remove simcard by removing battery and then it\'s accessible (so, remember to do this when you re-assemble. or you could do it now?)\
+Remove simcard by removing battery and then it's accessible (so, remember to do this when you re-assemble. or you could do it now?)\
 ![](../images/t60_dev/0046.JPG)